dmitry-viskov/pylti1.3/README.rst

 Open Id Connect Login Request
 -----------------------------

-This is draft of API endpoint.
-Wrap it in library of your choice.
+This is a draft of an API endpoint.
+Wrap it in a library of your choice.

-Create ``FlaskRequest`` adapter.
-Then create instance of ``FlaskOIDCLogin``. ``redirect`` method will return instance of ``werkzeug.wrappers.Response`` that points to LTI platform if login was successful.
-Handle exceptions.
+Create a ``FlaskRequest`` adapter.
+Then create an instance of ``FlaskOIDCLogin``.
+The ``redirect`` method will return an instance of ``werkzeug.wrappers.Response`` that points to the LTI platform if login was successful.
+Make sure to handle exceptions.

 .. code-block:: python